Omer Goldman: Biography

 She was sent to prison again after refusing to serve a second time.
 She says her political awakening occurred after participating in a demonstration in the Palestinian village of Shufa where the IDF had set up a roadblock and fired rubber bullets at the demonstrators.

-From 2014-18, she was the female lead in the Israeli TV series Shchuna, and in 2018, she appeared as a regular in the first season of False Flag.
+From 2014 to 2018, she was the female lead in the Israeli TV series Shchuna, and in 2018, she appeared as a regular in the first season of False Flag.
 Aside from working as an actress Goldman also started to work as a director since 2020.
 For the TV series Palmach she did not only act in 4 episodes but also directed 11 episodes herself.